Guides

 • Its own API key

-So Customer A can have emails from their domain with the terms screen disabled, while Customer B uses a different domain with the default settings.
+So Customer A can have emails from their domain with their logo and custom templates, while Customer B uses a different domain with different branding.
 Each workspace is completely separate.

 Check out the customer workspaces feature page for more on multi-tenant architecture.